 - Karmanos Cancer Institute.
 A new cancer center will provide medical and radiological oncology treatments, as well as access for patients to clinical trials through Karmanos Cancer Institute, a national leader in cancer research and care and one of only two National Cancer Institute-designated comprehensive programs in the state.

 - Medical Services Building.
 The office building will provide space for the physicians necessary to support hospital operations in addition to other independent practices from the community.
 The office building will allow also for the consolidation of a number of services into a single location, improving efficiency.

 Why not consolidate McLaren’s hospitals into one of the existing campuses?

 We have done a comprehensive analysis of consolidating the Greenlawn and Pennsylvania campuses together at one of the existing site and is simply not feasible from a space, financial, and operational perspective.
 Neither campus has enough space to realistically combine both operations.
 Attempts to engineer less-than-ideal solutions on the existing sites were cost prohibitive, did not address fundamental operational challenges, and still left aging facilities to address.

 McLaren is committed to repurposing our existing facilities for the betterment of the community.
 Between our future facility and the redevelopment of our two existing campuses, Lansing has three transformational opportunities to attract new services, businesses, and jobs to the region.

-Even though we will not be moving to our new home until late 2021, repurposing efforts have already begun.
+Even though we will not be moving to our new home until early 2022, repurposing efforts have already begun.
 In fact, McLaren and the Lansing Economic Area Partnership (LEAP) have already signed an agreement to partner to identify innovative organizations interested in repurposing McLaren’s existing facilities.